jiahaoqi1/ISQA-3420-Assignment-1/DFDDictionary.md

 SW License and Vulnerability DB - this os the database that holds the results of the vulnerability and license scanning
 Policy DB - this database holds the documentation for company policies
 ##Processes
-Manage Software Packager for License and Vulnerability Scanning - this controls how the software package, that the developer sends out, is used.
+Manage Software Package for License and Vulnerability Scanning - this controls how the software package, that the developer sends out, is used.
 It makes sure that the right information is going to the right place, that the licenses and vulnerabilities are being found and placed into the database.
 Manage Software Project Information and Requests - This controls the requests for licenses and vulnerabilities of the project by the manager and developer from the SW License and Vulnerability DB.
 It sends back the results of the requests.
 Manage Policy Documentation Checks - This process controls the request and data to compare the project information with the current policy documentation
 Update Policy Documentation - This process allows the manager to push new policy documentation to the Policy DB